 Q: CAN I BRING MY OWN BEER OR POP INTO THE CONTEST AREA?

 A: YES.
 Glass bottles are not allowed, but plastic bottle are.
-We encourage you, however to patronize our concessions provided by Cookin for a Cause.
+We encourage you, however to patronize our concessions providers Cookin' for a Cause and Hilltop Concessions

 Q: CAN WE BRING OUR OWN FOOD?

-A: YES, However food will be available for purchase at the event - Cookin for a Cause.
+A: YES, However food will be available for purchase at the event - Cookin' for a Cause and Hilltop Concessions

 Q: CAN MY FRIEND WATCH MY LINE WHILE I GO TO THE BATHROOM OR TO REGISTER MY FISH?